-Founded in 2007, the Families Behind the Badge Children's Foundation was created to better allocate and manage the funds raised from the legendary The Ben to The Shore Bike Tour.
-Established in 1988, The Ben to The Shore Bike Tour is a 65-mile bicycle ride from Philadelphia to Atlantic City.
-The bike ride started as part of the Ugly Bartender Contest - a national MS Society initiative - with 20 cyclists the first year and has grown to 2,500 riders, raising $1.1 million in 2018.
+Founded in 2007, the Families Behind the Badge Children's Foundation was created to better allocate and manage the funds raised from the legendary Tour de Shore Charity Bike Ride.
+Now known as The Ben to The Shore Bike Tour, the event is a 65-mile bicycle ride from Philadelphia to Atlantic City.
+The bike ride started as part of the Ugly Bartender Contest - a national MS Society initiative - with 20 cyclists the first year and has grown to 2,500 riders, raising $1.1 million in 2019.
 This ride has become a summer staple in the Greater Philadelphia and South Jersey community.

 Throughout the first 20 years of the The Ben to The Shore Bike Tour, money raised went to a variety of worthy causes in the community.
 In 2007, after several Philadelphia Police Officers were killed in the line of duty, the organization made a change in the focus of its funding by putting a greater emphasis on supporting families of our fallen officers.
-Today, the FBBCF focuses on supporting the families of fallen first responders and supporting the communities they serve in the greater Philadelphia and South Jersey area.
+Today, the FBBCF focuses on supporting the families of fallen first responders and children's charities in the Philadelphia and South Jersey area.